 'Picasso & Miró: The Flesh & The Spirit' Exhibition

-Throughout the Spring of 2018 the Grandmaster's Palace in Valletta, which is currently the European Capital City of Culture, will open its doors to a remarkable exhibition confronting the work of two major Spanish artists of the 20th century: Pablo Picasso and Joan Miró.
+Throughout the Spring of 2018 the Grandmaster's Palace in Valletta, which is currently the European Capital City of Culture, opened its doors to a remarkable exhibition confronting the work of two major Spanish artists of the 20th century: Pablo Picasso and Joan Miró.

 Pablo Jiménez Burillo, director of the Culture Department at Fundación MAPFRE and curator of the show, explains: 'This project intends to display something more than a show of two of the most significant creators of the 20th century who really shook up traditional art.
 This exhibition not only tries to delve into the soul of the artists through their powerful passions, feelings and inspirations, but also it will demonstrate the significance of their personal universes, full of symbols, which depict their personalities.
 While Picasso unties the dark forces of the male obsessions and delights in female beauty, Miró instructs us in pure colours and free gestures, which represent the generosity of nature and the key to attain happiness'.